KaranMehta1806/DoorStepService/README.md

-# Doorstep Service
+# 🚪 Doorstep Service

 Doorstep Service is a full-stack application that allows users to book services like home repairs, cleaning, and other essential services from the comfort of their homes.
 The platform includes an admin dashboard for managing users, service providers, and services, and allows users to book appointments, track service progress, and much more.

 ---

-## About the Project
+## 📜 About the Project

 This project is a **MERN (MongoDB, Express.js, React, Node.js)** stack-based application.
 It consists of two main parts:

 1. **API (Backend)**: Built using Node.js, Express.js, and MongoDB, it handles the business logic, database interactions, and authentication.
-2. **Client (Frontend)**: Built using React.js, it provides a responsive and interactive user interface, with features such as booking services, user profiles, and a dashboard for service providers and admins.
+2. **Client (Frontend)**: Built using React.js, it provides a responsive and interactive user interface, with features such as booking services, user profiles, and a dashboard for service providers and admin.

 ---